zoeli29/suli0089_9103_tut1_major-project/README.md

 ## Animating the group code

 ### Animation method
 The method used to animate this artwork is through **user input**.
 It uses both mouse and keyboard interactions to animate different elements of the artwork.
+I chose this method because it allows users to create unique artworks based on their own input, creating a dynamic experience that makes interacting with the artwork more engaging.

 ### How is it animated
 Several properties in the artwork is animated in different ways.